 I am privileged to work in the field of Biodynamic Psychology which can bring us back to our most essential feelings and depth.

-‘If you choose to work one to one with me, I aim to meet you in a real place of embodied experience where you can be yourself and be seen without judgement.’
+If you choose to work with me, I aim to meet you in a real place of embodied experience where you can be yourself and be seen without judgement.’